All Thoughts Fly

 All Thoughts Fly is the fifth studio album by Swedish musician Anna von Hausswolff, released on 25 September 2020 by Southern Lord Records.
 The album consists of seven pipe organ pieces composed and played by von Hausswolff, who also produced the album with Filip Leyman.
 It received a positive reception from critics and placed on multiple year-end lists.

 Background and release

 The album was announced on 28 July 2020, along with the release of its lead single, "Sacro Bosco", and a music video directed by Gustaf and Ludvig Holtenäs.
 The second single, the title track, was released on 14 August.
 The album was released on 25 September, as von Hausswolff's first release with Southern Lord.
 A video for "Dolore di Orsini" was released on 6 December, directed by the Holtenäses with animation effects by Mathias Söderberg.

-The album cover features von Hausswolff stood inside the mouth of a gargoyle at the Gardens of Bomarzo.
+The album cover features von Hausswolff stood inside the mouth of the Orsini Hell Mouth statue at the Gardens of Bomarzo.
 Von Hausswolff recorded the album on a pipe organ in Gothenburg's Örgryte New Church in January 2020.